 . . . and being made in the likeness of men . . .

-Now you might be interested knowing what the word “likeness” means.
+Now you might be interested to know what the word “likeness” means.
 The Greek word means “similar” or “looked like.”
 Jesus looked like us.
 Verse 6 tells us that Jesus was completely and totally God.
 Verse 7 says he was completely and totally man.
 He was the God-man.
 He was both.

 I want you to notice in verse 7 a very interesting word.
 The verse says, “being made in the likeness of man.”
 The phrase I want you to look at is “being made.”
 The word for “being made” is ginomai in the Greek.
 Ginomai means “to become.”
 God the Son became a man.
 In verse 6 we are told He “existed in the form of God.”
 It is a present participle which means He was existing in the form of God.
 He was eternally God.
 Then verse 7 says, “being made”—that is ginomai.
 He became in the likeness of men.
 Therefore, Jesus is in the morphe of God in verse 6.
 In verse 7 it says He is in the morphe of man.
 He is completely and totally God, and He is also man.